jfmcarreira/webpage/README.md

-# blogc-example
+# Webpage sources

-An example repository that can be used as base for a blogc website.
+Sources of a blogc based webpage hosted at www.jfmcarreira.pt